fredjdc/Bricks-Leads-Page/Bricks-Branding.md

 - Don't use border radius values outside the defined system
 - Don't use gradients unless specified in the guidelines
 - Don't use animations that are too fast or jarring
+- Don't use icons without proper containers
+- Don't mix different icon container styles inconsistently
+- Don't use icons that are too small to be easily readable

 ### Accessibility
 - Ensure sufficient color contrast (WCAG AA compliant)